Medieval Indian History MCQ

 Related Posts:

-MCQ on Medieval Indian History for UPSC Students
+mcq on Medieval Indian History for UPSC Students

-(a) Indian and Persian Art
+(a) Indian and Persian artistic traditions

-(b) Indian and Chinese Art
+(b) Indian and Chinese artistic styles

-(c) Indian and Turk-Afghan Art
+(c) Indian and Turk-Afghan influences

-(d) Indian and Greek Art
+(d) Indian and Hellenistic (Greek) Art

-Option d – Indian and Greek Art
+Option d – Indian and Hellenistic (Greek) Art

 (a) Mauryan sculptures